Ayuei/rustencrypter/README.md

 ```
 ./rustencrypter <input file> <--[e]ncrypt|--[d]ecrypt> --[k]ey <key file>
 ```

-**Note you can only do a single encrypt or decrypt operation per call**
+**Note encryption and decryption will overwrite the source file, this will be altered in future with a flag** *You can only do a single encrypt or decrypt operation per call*

 ## Features
 - [x] Encrypt a file